bubroz/clipscribe/docs/CLI_REFERENCE.md

-# ClipScribe CLI Reference (v2.12.0)
+# ClipScribe CLI Reference (v2.13.0)

-Complete reference for all ClipScribe commands and options, including new entity source analysis tools.
+Complete reference for all ClipScribe commands and options, including new multi-video intelligence features and entity source analysis tools.

 ## Global Options